 Northern Cyprus cannot be a state party to international treaties as it is not recognised by the United Nations.
 However, Northern Cyprus is not exempt from conforming to international norms.
-According to some interpretations, the obligations entered into by the Republic of Cyprus (including the International Covenant on Civil and Political Rights which upholds the right to freedom of religion) apply equally within Northern Cyprus as in the rest of the island.
+According to some interpretations, the obligations applying to the Republic of Cyprus (including the International Covenant on Civil and Political Rights which upholds the right to freedom of religion) apply equally within Northern Cyprus.

 In recent years some reconstruction and renovation of Greek Orthodox church buildings has been permitted, especially in tourist areas, including a monastery.
 Expatriate Christians in Northern Cyprus face few restrictions on worship, provided they are sensitive to the predominantly Muslim host communities.
 Those who choose to leave Islam may face some family and societal pressure.
-Many Cypriots are concerned about increasing Islamisation and hundreds protested the attack on the liberal newspaper, Afrika, in January 2018, following criticism of the newspaper at a public meeting by President Erdogan of Turkey.
+Many Cypriots are concerned about increasing Islamisation being promoted by Turkey under President Erdogan.